apache/apisix-ingress-controller/docs/en/latest/concepts/annotations.md

 > Note all keys and values of annotations are strings, so boolean value like `true` and `false` should be represented as `"true"` and `"false"`.

-Cors Support
+CORS Support
 ------------

-In order to enable [Cors](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), the annotation `k8s.apisix.apache.org/enable-cors` should be set to `"true"`, also, there are some other annotations to customize the cors behavior.
+In order to enable [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), the annotation `k8s.apisix.apache.org/enable-cors` should be set to `"true"`, also, there are some other annotations to customize the cors behavior.

 * `k8s.apisix.apache.org/cors-allow-origin`